Spalding Nix conducting a live auction at the 2016 Collector's Evening at The High Museum of Art.

 Follow a light-hearted presentation to learn how to identify important periods in American decorative style and understand how those styles evolved to become the treasures we inherit and collect today.

-A presentation by Spalding Nix on his top ten rules for collecting antiques.
+Spalding Nix will reveal his top ten rules for collecting antiques.
 With an emphasis on detecting age in furniture, Mr. Nix will discuss everything from methods of construction to patina with tips for everyone from the fledgling collector to the seasoned connoisseur.

-Please join Spalding Nix for an exploration of chairs and their place in culture through the ages.
+Spalding Nix will lead you on an exploration of chairs and their place in culture through the ages.
 Mr. Nix will trace the chair’s emergence in ancient Egypt and examine various forms of seating from classical Greece, the Roman Empire, and the Renaissance era, to the classic designs of today.

 Beginning with the earliest surviving works of art about Georgia by Philip Georg Friedrich von Reck from the 1730s and finishing with arguably America's premier African American artist at the turn of the century, Georgia based Henry Ossawa Tanner, Spalding Nix will discuss the history of painting IN & OF Georgia during the 18th & 19th centuries.